aaronalbright/ibis-gis/README.md

 According to legend, the ibis is the last sign of wildlife to take shelter before a hurricane hits and the first to reappear once the storm has passed.

-This one gets hurricane GIS data from the [National Hurricane Center](https://www.nhc.noaa.gov/) in geoJSON format.
+This one gets hurricane GIS data from the [National Hurricane Center](https://www.nhc.noaa.gov/) in GeoJSON format.

 ## Why?

 The NHC provides an easy-to-access RSS feed of its GIS products that are updated regularly during an active storm.
-This tool allows for automating the fetching process in addition to converting the `.shp` ZIP files into an array of geoJSON FeatureCollections.
+This tool allows for automating the fetching process in addition to converting the `.shp` ZIP files into an array of GeoJSON FeatureCollections.

 Ibis attempts to be as unopinionated as possible.
 It doesn't change any properties or names of the GIS data.
 It does not format times or time zones.
 It only assumes you want a specific shapefile.